Blog

 Receiving EUA approval provides a faster way for manufacturers to put their products on the shelves, even if those products are still in the experimental phase.
 The regulatory impact of EUA approval during COVID-19 is that more products are receiving fast approval than ever before.
 That said, it’s crucial to remember that this approval is only temporary.

-Preparation is an essential part of bringing products onto the market and maintaining a consistent supply chain flow.
+Preparation for an EUA submission into the market involves maintaining a consistent pharmaceutical supply chain flow.
 To have a product authorized, you may need to start gathering relevant information and resources.
 This can include test data, labeling requirements and clinical support.
 Going through the full approval process will ensure that your product is fit to serve the public on a long-term basis.